Cyber Commander™ Firmware Update

 - Corrects the listed t.1 flash duration of the ABR800.

-- Fixes bug in which lights added in “Spec Lights > Other” fired even when not selected.
+- Fixes a bug in which lights added in SPEC LIGHTS > OTHER fired, even when not selected.
 These lights now only fire when selected.

 - Used memory locations are now indicated in blue characters, unused locations are indicated by white characters.
 Previously, all locations used white characters.

-- Ability to “lock” setup on SD card to prevent overwriting, indicated by red characters when locked.
+- Adds the ability to “lock” a setup on an SD card to prevent overwriting, indicated by red characters when locked.